raspberrypilearning/rpi-python-line-following/en/step_7.md

 ```
 --- /task ---

-To make sure that the robot doesn't keep running forever, and to close all the componenets connections cleanly, you can optonally add in these lines aswell.
+To make sure that the robot doesn't keep running forever, and to close all the components connections cleanly, you can optionally add in these lines as well.

 ```python
 sleep(60)